Skip to Content

 While the ways you can dress up a drip cake are limitless, the recipe is pretty much always the same.
 There are some recipes that use water and chocolate, or even oil and chocolate.

 However, classic ganache recipes use cream and chocolate.
-To make the ganache drips, all you have to do is bring the heavy cream to a boil, and pour it over the chocolate.
+To make the ganache drips, all you have to do is bring the heavy cream to a boil and pour it over the chocolate.

-After letting it sit for a couple minutes, the chocolate softens.
+After letting it sit for a couple of minutes, the chocolate softens.
 Then you give the ganache a good stir until it’s smooth, and let it continue to cool.

 It’s a very straightforward recipe.
 Making the ganache is easy.
 The more challenging part of drip cakes is adding the drips onto the cake.